henry2004y/vlasiator_manual/menu4.md

 Since they are already imported, there is no need to add `std::` in the rest of code.

 * `recalculateLocalCellsCache()`: why do we need another local block for the 2 lines?
-* What is “ad” in the following comments? "and"?
+* What is "ad" in the following comments? "and"?
 > needs to be done here already ad the background field will be set right away,
 * As one can see, there are many FsGrid objects, but they now all share some common values like dx, dy, dz, etc. Why do we need separate values of those?
 * The cubic spatial cell requirement is to restrict.
 Users have to calculate it themselves and even if the cells are not cubic the code will only give a warning message but still run.
 Maybe we should just add something to the kernel functions.